 • picture your belly like a balloon.
 Slowly inflate it with an inhale and deflate with an exhale.

 • keep your breathing slow and steady.
 The length of the exhale should match that of the inhale.

 I remember finding this incredibly difficult when I began and only doing it for a couple of minutes per day.
-I built up the amount of time I focused on speaking, laughing and breathing from my belly every day until belly breathing
+I built up the amount of time I focused on speaking, laughing and breathing from my belly every day until belly breathing became an unconscious habit.

 By incorporating any of the above Mindful Living Tips into your daily life, you will be able to slow down the hectic pace of your days.